Fractional crystallization (chemistry): Crystallizers

-There are three differenct fractional crystallization technologies available:
+There are three different fractional crystallization technologies available:

 Falling-film

 In the falling-film crystallizer, crystals grow from a melt that forms a thin film along the inside of cooled tubes.
 A concurrent cooling medium flows on the outside of these tubes.
 This arrangement allows for reproducible and high transfer rates of heat, facilitating the growth of crystals from the falling film of melt.
 The solid–liquid separation of the resulting slurry can be accomplished using a wash column or a centrifuge.
 This technology is more complex than others but offers the advantage of high separation efficiency and very high purities.
 A typical feed has concentrations between 90–99%, which is purified up to 99.99 wt.-% or greater.
 For example, glacial acrylic acid, optical grade bisphenol-A and battery grade ethylene carbonate can be purified to their highest grade using a falling-film crystallizer.

 Static

 The static crystallizer allows crystals to grow from a stagnant melt, making it a versatile and robust technology.
 It can purify highly challenging products, including those with most challenging properties, such as high viscosities and high or low melting points.
 Examples of applications include isopulegol, phosphoric acid, wax and paraffins, anthracene / carbazole and even satellite-grade hydrazine.